- Free delivery over £40

 Please read the full information regarding warnings and precautions detailed in the Patient Information Leaflet before taking Utrogestan.

-Using HRT treatment increases your risks of developing certain health conditions.
-You should take time to consider whether HRT is the best option for you at this time.
+Using HRT treatment increases your risk of developing certain health conditions.
+You should take time to consider the risk factors associated with HRT before deciding if it’s the best option for you at this time.
 If you have any questions or concerns you should discuss these with your GP or specialist.

 Being eligible to continue to purchase Utrogestan on repeat prescription from The Independent Pharmacy relies upon you continuing to attend an annual health review with your GP at least once a year.

-- You suspect or develop breast or endometrial cancer
+- You suspect or develop genital tract carcinoma, breast cancer or endometrial cancer

 - You have any unexplained vaginal bleeding or endometrial hyperplasia